aisingapore/ai-practitioner-handbook/book/1-pre-project-phase/key_areas_in_data.md

 2. Does the data include features that can predict the target?

-An ideal way to estimate if the relevant features are present would to ask the sponsor the following questions based on a priori domain knowledge:
+An ideal way to estimate if the relevant features are present would be to ask the sponsor the following questions based on a priori domain knowledge:

 - If a human were to perform the task, what information would the person rely on to make the prediction?
 - Is this information available for training the model?